muziejus/novel-maps-of-ny-2017/sections/assessment.md

 #### Participation

-**20%** The success of any course is directly related to the levels of engagement brought both by the instructor and the students.
+**25%** The success of any course is directly related to the levels of engagement brought both by the instructor and the students.
 As such, class participation is vitally important.
 Similarly, though attendance is logically required for class participation, it is not sufficient.
 This class requires active participation both inside the classroom and outside.
-No “passive consumers,” as a professor of mine put it.

 You can miss up to three meetings without penalty, and you can use these opportunities tactically, to provide space and time to either fulfill other obligations or recuperate from the previous night.
 I don’t care why you didn’t